46th Infantry Division (United States)

 The 46th Infantry Division was a formation of the Michigan Army National Guard active between 1947 and 1968.
 It was initially headquartered at Lansing.
 Many of its units had previously been part of the 32nd Infantry Division.
 It was converted to the Reorganization Objective Army Division (ROAD) structure in March 1963.
 The Division's 2nd Brigade was assigned to the Selected Reserve Force, a higher-readiness component of the ARNG, in 1965.
 Virtually the entire division was involved in responding to the 12th Street riot in Detroit in July–August 1967.

 The 1968 reductions of the Army National Guard, initiated by Defense Secretary Robert McNamara who felt that fifteen divisions were too many, reduced the division to the 46th Brigade (formed from the 2nd Brigade at Wyoming, Michigan), which was allocated to the 38th Infantry Division on 1 February 1968.
 The brigade was eliminated during Army restructuring in 2004.

 History

+During World War II, the 46th Infantry Division name was used as a Phantom or deception division during Operation Fortitude.
+Soldiers assigned to other real units would wear the 46th Infantry patch and others whenever they went into town.
+They also set up inflatable vehicles to fool German Reconnaissance flights.
 By 1957 the division included the following units: Armories in parentheses, subordinate companies and batteries of battalions not shown.